daria-kotova/master-thesis/data/interviews/experiments/conor.md

+# Conor

-# Conor (running for 5 years, runs 5-6 times per week)
+Has been running for 5 years, runs 5-6 times per week, pro

 _On how he learnt about GPS-drawings_